-This report provides a summary of data for the regional children's REACH programs for the second quarter of fiscal year 2023.
+This report provides a summary of data for the regional children's REACH programs for the third quarter of fiscal year 2023.
 The statewide Children's REACH programs are functioning well and are actively serving children and families in crisis.
-As has been the case throughout the pandemic, the regional programs have continued to face many challenges due to COVID-19.
+As has been the case throughout the pandemic, the regional programs have continued to face many challenges post-COVID-19.
 Though there have been regional differences based on the level of outbreaks and percent positivity trends within regions, the programs have worked to maintain in-person responses as much as possible with the implementation of COVID-19 precautions.
-The children's out of home crisis prevention service had two referrals to the service this quarter, which is an increase over the last quarter when there were no referrals resulting in admission to the service.